Keyboard shortcuts

 }

-Each declared curve must specify the mod_type (implementing IntMod) and a constant b for the Weierstrass curve equation \(y^2 = x^3 + b\).
-This creates Bls12_381G1Affine and Bn254G1Affine structs which implement the Group and WeierstrassPoint traits.
-The underlying memory layout of the structs uses the memory layout of the Bls12_381Fp and Bn254Fp structs, respectively.
+Each declared curve must specify the mod_type (implementing IntMod) and a constant b for the Weierstrass curve equation \(y^2 = x^3 + ax + b\). a is optional and defaults to 0 for short Weierstrass curves.
+This creates Bls12_381G1Affine and P256Affine structs which implement the Group and WeierstrassPoint traits.
+The underlying memory layout of the structs uses the memory layout of the Bls12_381Fp and P256Coord structs, respectively.

-1. Init: Called once, it enumerates these curves and allows the compiler to produce optimized instructions:
+1. Init: Called once, the openvm::init! macro produces a call to sw_init! that enumerates these curves and allows the compiler to produce optimized instructions:

 #![allow(unused)]